ghb24/NECI_STABLE/docs/neci/input/calc.rst

     to the INITPARTICLES value.
 The optional integer argument can be used to augment the number of walkers at the HF determinant.

+**RANDOMISEHASHORBS**
+    Default false
+    This is provide a random 1-to-1 mapping between the orbital indices and a random set of integers for use with the hashing algorithm.
+This effectively eliminates load-imbalance when running in parallel, even for small numbers of electrons and HPHF.
+Recommend use.

 **MEMORYFACPART** [MemoryFacPart]
     Default 10.D0